-If you love to make quick and easy crochet baby blankets, give this Tiny Squares filet stitch pattern a try today!
+If you are looking for a quick and easy crochet baby blanket pattern, give this Tiny Squares filet stitch pattern a try today!

 That means this is a beginner friendly crochet blanket pattern a try!